 The courts have recently confirmed that local authorities will be liable for abuse committed by foster carers, without the need to prove any fault on the part of the relevant local authority or social services department.
 This follows a similar path to how employers are directly responsible for the actions of their employees.

 Find out more and make a claim regarding abuse in foster care here.

 Failure to remove

-Our Child Abuse Lawyers are here to provide support and guidance at a very difficult time.
-If you or someone you know has suffered abuse in any of the situations outlined above please contact the Abuse Team on our dedicated freephone number 0800 9555 094and one of our specialist Child Abuse Lawyers will be happy to discuss your situation in confidence.
+Our child abuse lawyers are here to provide support and guidance at a very difficult time.
+If you or someone you know has been abused in social services or any of the situations outlined above, please contact our abuse lawyers.
+Call the freephone number 0800 9555 094 and one of our specialist child abuse lawyers will be happy to discuss your situation in confidence.

-Whilst we cannot change what has happened in the past, we will endeavour to recover compensation to allow you to seek the required support to rebuild your life.
+It doesn’t matter if the social services abuse claim is from many years ago or more recent, our expert team can offer abuse advice to suit your situation.
+While we cannot change what has happened in the past, we will endeavour to recover compensation for any social services abuse suffered to allow you to seek the required support to rebuild your life.